Start before the first day

 Specifically, call the new employee two days before she starts in her new role.
 Ask her if she has any questions about her first day, such as what time she should arrive and where she should go when she enters the building.
-You should also outline the expectations for the new hire’s first few days, whatever they may be for your organization.
+You should also outline the expectations for the new hire’s first few days, whatever they may be for your organisation.

 A lot of new-hire nerves occur because the incoming employee doesn’t yet have all the facts.
 The more you can prepare her for that first day, the more at ease she’ll be — and the more engaged you’ll appear as a manager.

-Have you ever committed to a time-share presentation in exchange for a free dinner or complimentary theme park tickets?
-If you weren’t able to escape before the salesperson handcuffed you to the table until you “invested” in a time-share unit, you may have experienced a few staples of time-share salesmanship, including how spectacular the model unit looks.
-I once attended a presentation where a women who I swear was Aunt Bee from the old AndyGriffith Show, was baking and handing out homemade chocolate-chip cookies.
+Have you ever committed to a timeshare presentation in exchange for a free dinner or complimentary theme park tickets?
+If you weren’t able to escape before the salesperson handcuffed you to the table until you “invested” in a time-share unit, you might have experienced a few staples of time-share salesmanship, including how spectacular the model unit looks.
+I once attended a presentation where women who I swear was Aunt Bee from the old AndyGriffith Show, was baking and handing out homemade chocolate-chip cookies.
 The décor, the cookies, the smell, and the niceness of Aunt Bee almost got the best of me.
-If my wife hadn’t dragged me away, I may have got myself a time-share week (or two!).
+If my wife hadn’t dragged me away, I might have got myself a time-share week (or two!).

 So, what’s the takeaway for new hires?
 Before they arrive on day one, make sure their workstations are “decorated” in a way that’s inviting.
 Business cards have been ordered, the computer is set up, supplies are filled, and so on.
 Put flowers on the person’s desk or work area, along with a welcome gift certificate.
 Change the screensaver on the person’s computer screen to a message like, “Welcome, Mary Smith!”
 You can even put a welcome message for the new hire on the cafeteria menu board.